Readout some of the most FAQs on Acupuncture:

 Does acupuncture hurt?

 This is a tricky question.
 Some patients report feeling a slight pinch upon needle insertion, while others feel nothing at all.
 More often than not, any sensations felt subsides within seconds.
-Our goal is to ensure that you are comfortable and several modifications can be made to comfortable so that you have a positive, pain-free experience.
+Our goal is to ensure you are comfortable and several modifications can be made to ensure you have a positive, pain-free experience.

 Are there any side effects?